Minny Pops: History

 In 2012, the band (original members van Middendorp, Dekker and Mulder, with guitarist Mark Ritsema) performed to some acclaim in Sheffield, Leeds, Manchester and London.
 This lineup, augmented by programmer/keyboard player Thomas Myrmel, also recorded a double A-sided 7" single, "Waiting for This To Happen" / "Glistering", for Tim Burgess' label O-Genesis, which was released in November 2012.

 During the course of 2012, Minny Pops also performed in Brussels and participated in live multimedia events in the Netherlands organised by the revived Ultra group.
 A recording of a complete live performance at the Melkweg in Amsterdam on 7 April 2012 was included as a bonus disc with the 2014 reissue of Sparks in a Dark Room via Factory Benelux.
 As of 2014, they are back performing and have played in the UK.

+Minny Pops' website states: "Based out of the UK since 2014, Minny Pops are now operating as a collective with a cast of collaborators from various places that man might visit from time to time: Austin, Bristol, London, Rotterdam, and Los Angeles."
+Several new songs and remixes were released in 2019 and 2020 on the Blowpipe label.
+An album titled Stockholm 1974 followed in 2021.
+The album title refers to Stockholm Syndrome and the 1974 kidnapping of Patty Hearst.
+The album includes contributions from Graham Dowdall (aka Gagarin), Natalia Zamilska, Louise Woodcock, Iona Tanguay and Terry Edwards.
+Minny Pops members Wally Van Middendorp and Pieter Mulder worked with guitarists Mark Ritsema and Lee McFadden, bassist Thomas David Ford, and drummer John Barrett.
+According to Minny Pops' website, the group plans "a series of four albums to be released in 2024, 2025, 2026 and 2027."